Workforce development and support in north east London

 Health and Wellbeing Coaches

-- Facilitate a thriving NEL-wide health and wellbeing coaches peer network.
+- Facilitate a thriving north east London wide health and wellbeing coaches peer network.

 - Strong support offer to primary care networks.

-- Comprehensive rollout of PCI accredited training and supervision to all health and wellbeing coaches in NEL – direct impact on retention.
+- Comprehensive rollout of Personalised Care Institute accredited training and supervision to all health and wellbeing coaches in north east London – direct impact on retention.

 - Commissioned King’s College London to carry out first system wide evaluation of the health and wellbeing coaches – published in 2022.

-- Partnering with NEL Cancer Alliance on personalisation.
+- Partnering with north east London Cancer Alliance on personalisation.

-- Developing personalisation work with End of Life/palliative care providers in NEL.
+- Developing personalisation work with end of life/palliative care providers in north east London

 To find out more about workforce development support for personalised care in north east London or join one of the networks or courses, please contact NEL strategic workforce lead, Gita Malhotra.